renansz/URochester/CSC453/midterm_post.md

 Allocates sufficient memory to store the resulting PyObject:  ( standard PyString size (header)  + `size` calculated above).
 This memory is allocated to the `op` object which in turn will be the returning PyString object.

 2. `Py_MEMCPY(op->ob_sval, a->ob_sval, Py_SIZE(a))`
 `Py_MEMCPY` is a macro that calls the `memcpy` C function.
 We can find its definition in the `pyport.h` file.
 The arguments passed to this macro are: `Py_MEMCPY(_target,source,length_)`.
-So, this line is basically saying that it will copy `Py_SIZE(a)` characters from the value of `a` (which is the actual C string inside the `sval` field of the object) to the new object's `sval`.
+So, this line is basically saying that it will copy `Py_SIZE(a)` characters from the value of `a` (which is the actual C string inside the `a->sval`) to the new object `op->sval`.

 3. `Py_MEMCPY(op->ob_sval + Py_SIZE(a), b->ob_sval,Py_SIZE(b)) `
-The same occurs here with a slightly difference as it needs to start to copy the characters from `b` to `op->sval` starting after the last character already copied on the previous step, i.e., it copies `Py_SIZE(b)` bytes to the offset starting in `op->sval + Py_Size(a)` position.
+The same macro is executed here but with different arguments as it needs to start copying the characters from `b->sval` to `op->sval` just after the last character already copied on the previous step, i.e., it needs to copy `Py_SIZE(b)` bytes to `op->sval` starting on the byte offset indicated by `op->sval + Py_Size(a)`.

 4. `op->ob_sval[size] = '\0'`
-At this point the string concatenation is already finished but, as we all know, in the end it's all C under the hood so we need to follow the some C conventions sometimes.
-In this case, put the `'\0'` character to indicate that the string ends here so the C string value can be used by the compiler as a regular string.
+At this point the string concatenation is already finished. `op->sval` has the `"string"` value but, as we all know, in the end it's all C under the hood.
+When we work with C strings we need to follow the C conventions.
+In this case, putting the `'\0'` character to indicate that the string ends here so that the compiler can use this value as a regular C string.

 The new object `op` is then returned to the caller and the compiler eventually gets back to `ceval.c` returning the new string and storing it in `c` as indicated in our python source code.